 5. Friends, Family, and Professional Relationships

 Do you know any horse owners?
 Typically horses are reshod, with the worn shoes pulled off the hoof every 6-12 weeks.
-Blacksmiths and farriers typically collect the used shoes for scrap, but owners have the right to keep them.
-Have your horse-owning friends begin collecting used horse shoes to resale Theyll sell for $1-$2 each and repurpose horse shoes and wall hangings can sell for $15-$20.
+Blacksmiths and farriers typically collect the used shoes for scrap metal, but owners have the right to keep them.
+Have any horse-owning friends begin collecting used horse shoes to resale.
+As is, they’ll sell for $1-$2 each in most parts of the country, and repurposed horse shoes as wall hangings can sell for $15-$20.

 6. Scrape “the Bins”

-7. Make Craigslist “FREE” you most Used Bookmark
+7. Make Craigslist “FREE” your most Used Bookmark